Igor Olenicoff: The "Olenicoff Defense"

 Lawyers for billionaire H. Ty Warner, the creator of Beanie Babies, successfully used a defense based on the government's treatment of Olenicoff to spare Warner from a jail sentence.
 Warner had been convicted of illegally hiding $106 million in offshore accounts, which was revealed when he tried to take advantage of the IRS tax amnesty that was offered in the wake of the 2008-10 UBS tax scandal.
 The lawyers cited Olenicoff for getting off without a jail sentence when he was sentenced for tax evasion via offshore accounts.

 Warner's pre-sentencing report that called for a jail sentence said his offshore account was the biggest ever found.
 In fact, the lawyer's pointed out, Olenicoff had illegally stashed $240 million offshore.
 The Olenicoff defense worked.
 On January 14, 2014, District Court Judge Charles P. Kocoras sentenced Warner to two years probation and 500 hours of community service.
 The judge rejecting the prosecution's recommendation for jail time of one year and one day, to serve as a deterrent to other tax cheats.
 Olenicoff, who also got two years probation and community service, pleaded guilty to filing a false tax return, a felony.
 Warner pleaded guilty to the more serious charge of tax evasion.

 Since Olenicoff was sentenced in 2008, 63% of those defendants in offshore tax evasion cases have not been sentenced to jail.

+Political activity

+Olenicoff contributed $24,200 to Donald Trump's 2020 presidential campaign.